Do Fleas Live in Human Hair? Discover Flea Facts & Removal

 Why Fleas Prefer Pets Over Humans

-The structure of animal fur also matters tremendously.
-Pet fur provides the perfect environment for flea eggs to fall into carpets and bedding below, where larvae can develop.
+The structure of animal fur creates the perfect environment for flea eggs to fall into carpets and bedding below, where larvae can develop.
 Human hair simply doesn’t create this “flea snow” effect that’s essential for their life cycle.
+Pet fur is also much denser, giving fleas better shelter and grip.

 Do Fleas Live in Human Hair Long-Term?